iamakashrout/Social-Media-Application/README.md

 This is a fully functional social media application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It includes features such as user authentication, posts, likes, comments, and real-time messaging using Socket.io.

 ## Features

+# Authentication & Profile Management
 - User authentication (Login, Register, JWT-based authorization)
-- Profile creation and editing
+- Profile creation, editing & picture upload
+- Password reset and email verification
+- Persistent login to avoid repeated sign-ins

+# Post Interactions
-- Post creation, editing, and deletion
+- Create, edit, and delete posts
-- Like and comment functionality
+- Like and comment on posts
+- Delete posts and comments

+# Chatbot
+- Text-to-speech responses from chatbot
+- Highlight text feature
+- Voice search feature

+# Social Features
-- Friend requests and follow/unfollow feature
+- Friend requests and follow/unfollow
+- Friend-only filters on feeds
+- Search users with optimization
+- Voice search feature in search bar

+# Notifications Feature
+- Real-time activity alerts are received whenever :
+   1. Someone likes someone's post or comment
+   2. Someone's friend posts something
+   3. Someone comments on someone's post
+   4. A user adds someone or is added to someone's friend list
+   5. A user removes someone or is removed from someone's friend list

+# Chat & Communication
-- Real-time chat and notifications with Socket.io
+- Real-time messaging with Socket.io

+# Caching
+- Caching of search history and past queries using Redis

+# Additional Tools & Enhancements
+- Dockerized application setup
+- Media storage on Cloudinary
 - Responsive UI built with React
 - Backend API using Express.js and MongoDB

 ## Tech Stack
 ### Frontend: